pg_dirtyread

 Source

-Make sure PGDG repo available:
+Make sure PGDG and PIGSTY repo available:

 pig install pg_dirtyread; # install via package name, for the active PG version